williamschmidt-git/todo-blitz/README.md

-# Dillinger
+# TODO-BLITZ

-## TODO-BLITZ
+Todo-blitz is an software that runs a frontend and backend appliction in order to create a to do list.

-Todo-blitz is an software that runs an frontend and backend appliction in order to create a to do list.
+## Tech
 - React
 - NodeJs
 - MySQL